python4mpia/python4mpia/pure_python/control_flow.rst

 .. admonition::  Exercise

-    Write a for loop that prints out the integers 1 to 9.
+    Write a for loop that prints out the integers 1 to 9, but not 5 and 7.

 .. raw:: html